The FAQs of Marketing During a Recession

 As a consignment shop owner, the last eight months have likely been some of the toughest times you have faced during your career.
 Whether your business suffered from confusing health guidelines, or a botched SBA loan process, it likely has been a troubling time, to say the least.

 This current change that society is going through will not be temporary.
 Many things must change to adapt to the new times.
 One area of your business that likely will need to be refreshed will be your marketing efforts.

 In short, overhauling your marketing strategy will take time and effort, but must be done if you want to remain relevant throughout the rest of this pandemic.
-Here are some of the most asked questions when establishing a marketing plan during a recession.
+Here are some of the FAQs of marketing during a recession.

 Should I Cut Spending?

 The short answer is no.

 Usually, when something goes awry, shop owners look to cut their spending.
 Typically, when businesses begin to cut costs, the marketing budget is the first to dry up.
 However, recent studies show that cutting advertising during a recession can cause more harm than good.

 It can be difficult to justify spending money on marketing while you may be losing money for a few months, the thing that people forget about, especially when times get tough, is that marketing drives long-term relationships with consumers.